hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

 ## Final remarks

-1. The typical workflow for simulation of modeling platforms in HetaCompiler.jl consist of the following steps: (1) loading Heta-based models into a `Platform` object; (2) creating and addition scenarios using `Scenario` constructor or from CSV tables; (3) run `sim` method for the whole platform or selected scenarios; (4) display results using `plot` or transform into `DataFrame`.
+1. The typical workflow for simulation of modeling platforms in HetaSimulator.jl consists of the following steps: (1) loading Heta-based models into a `Platform` object; (2) creating and addition scenarios using `Scenario` constructor or from CSV tables; (3) run `sim` method for the whole platform or for selected scenarios; (4) display results using `plot` or transform into `DataFrame`.

-1. `Model` and `Scenario` objects are "unmutable".
+1. `Model` and `Scenario` objects are "un-mutable".
 This means a user cannot update their parts directly.
-User can just create new Scenario and use `add_scenarios!` method using the same identifiers.
+User can only create new Scenario and use `add_scenarios!` method using the same identifiers.
 This replaces the previous scenarios with selected ids.

 1. To update a model structure one should include changes into source Heta-based model and repeat all the steps.